nicholasgower/PlanetsLib/README.md

     * `type` — `"planet"` or `"space-location"`
     * `orbit` — Object containing orbital parameters:
         * `parent` — Object containing `name` and `type` fields, corresponding to a parent at `data.raw[type][name]`.
 Planets in the original solar system should have an orbit with `type = "space-location"` and `name = "star"`.
-        * `distance` — Number: orbital distance from parent
+        * `distance` — Number — orbital distance from parent
-        * `orientation` — Number: orbital angle from parent (0-1).
+        * `orientation` — Number — orbital angle from parent (0-1).
 Note that orientation is absolute, not relative to the parent's orientation.
-        * `sprite` — Object (optional): Sprite for the planet’s orbit.
+        * `sprite` — Object (optional) — Sprite for the planet’s orbit.
 This will be centered on, and underneath, the parent's sprite.
-    * `sprite_only` — Boolean (optional): If true, this prototype will be removed in `data-final-fixes` and replaced by its sprites on the starmap (unless it has no sprites, in which case nothing will show).
+    * `sprite_only` — Boolean (optional) — If true, this prototype will be removed in `data-final-fixes` and replaced by its sprites on the starmap (unless it has no sprites, in which case nothing will show).
         * This is useful for constructing stars and other locations that should not have a space platform 'docking ring'.
     * Other valid `planet` or `space-location` prototype fields.
 * `PlanetsLib:update(config)` — The same as `PlanetsLib:extend`, except it updates a pre-existing planet or space location (identified by the passed `type` and `name` fields) using the parameters passed.
 If the `orbit` field is passed, the `distance` and `orientation` fields on the prototype will be updated appropriately.
 Should not be called in `data-final-fixes`.